crminions/arctic-training/README.md

 **A change made by Anastasia**

 I am making some changes for the Branch

+###Making even more changes
+##Time for a nap